tm-a-t/telegram-bot-handbook/en/book/dev/api.md

 Such programs are called userbots.
 There are userbots that put current time on the user's profile picture, collect messages from public groups and channels, and so on.

-In general, userbots are useful to automate actions that users are allowed to do and bots aren't.
+In general, userbots are useful to automate actions that users are allowed to do and bots are not.

 ::: warning
 Usually Telegram doesn't ban for userbots, but be careful.
 Telegram may limit or delete spammer accounts.